 You’re taking a chance that the borrower will be able to afford and make payments consistently for a greater amount of time.

-If a borrower decides to pay extra on the loan or pay it off in-full before the term ends, they won’t incur any additional fees or penalties.
+If a borrower decides to pay extra on the loan or settle the loan early (pay it off in-full) before the term ends, they won’t incur any additional fees or penalties.

 Borrowers can request to take out a loan for almost any purpose.
 But they will have to declare the loan purpose on the application.

-Here are some common reasons that borrowers seek Prosper loans:
+Here are some common reasons that borrowers seek Prosper loans and what the loan proceeds could be used for:

 Fees for Borrowers